SuperOfficeDocs/crmscript/docs/api-reference/trigger-scripts/SalesBeforeSaveStakeholder.md

 # SalesBeforeSaveStakeholder (1002)

-Called before a sale stakeholder is saved.EventData contains all variables passed by datahandler in Sales client.
+Called before a sale stakeholder is saved.EventData contains all variables passed by datahandler in the Sales client.

 ## Input values